Mental Health and Wellbeing

-Whilst all staff have the responsibility to promote the mental health and wellbeing of all of our children, our PSHE lead oversees the school's work in this area and this is set out in more detail in our Mental Health and Wellbeing Policy (a copy is available upon request to the school office).
+Whilst all staff have the responsibility to promote the mental health and wellbeing of all of our children, our PSHE lead oversees the school's work in this area and this is set out in more detail in our Mental Health and Wellbeing Policy (a copy of which is available either by clicking the link below or by contacting the school office).
 All of our staff have received Level 1 training in the 'Prevention & Promotion of Mental Health & Wellbeing'.
-Three members of staff have gone on to be trained up to Level 3 standard to equip them with the skills for early help and intervention.
+Four members of staff have gone on to be trained up to Level 3 standard to equip them with the skills for early help and intervention.
 We also have an Emotional First Aid specialist in school who 'checks in' with any pupils who need regular support.

 The MindEd learning portal (www.minded.org.uk) provides free online training suitable for staff or parents wishing to know more about a specific issue.

 For any parents with concerns about their child showing signs of anxiety, Drangonfly Impact Education have created a very useful information document which can be accessed here:

 There are lots of other websites too, which will help signpost children, young people and families to credible information

 about emotional health and wellbeing.
 Click the link below to access an extensive list of resources:

 Hosted by the Mental Health Foundation, Mental Health Awareness Week will take place from 10-16 May 2021.
 The theme is nature and the environment.
 Click on the link to access more information: